yash91989201/my-hashnode-blogs/cll9ncnrt000i0aiecghscf1r.md

 ### 🔸 Step 4: Adding a build step.

 Now in the build step section add the command that will build your project.
-In our case we can add a single docker compose command to spin up our project within a container i.e. `docker compose up -d`
+In our case, we can add a single docker compose command to spin up our project within a container i.e. `docker compose up -d`

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1691936044041/a338b34a-4e4e-409a-b020-3fa8bc718b9c.png align="center")